 Seminars and tutorials are an opportunity to explore the implications and application of political ideas and ideologies, evaluate key political institutions in democracies (such as parliaments, parties and elections) and examine the role of key political actors, including Non-Government Organisations (NGOs), interest groups and the media.

-As part of your first year course you are expected to attend a two-day team-building exercise at our Welsh campus, Plas Caerdeon.
+As part of your first year course students are normally expected to attend a two-day team-building exercise at our Welsh campus, Plas Caerdeon (conditions permitting).

 A key theme in the first year is developing skills and techniques needed for successful undergraduate study to help ensure that you reach your full potential.
-This includes essay writing workshops, research skills and delivering effective presentations.
+This is likely to include essay writing, developing research skills and delivering effective presentations.

 This topic addresses the key theories and ideas underpinning modern representative democracies, its historical development in Europe and the Americas and the challenges it has faced in the past and today.